 We began our walk home at close to 6 p.m.
 Rain during the afternoon meant we did not take the short cut, but were guided along firmer paths.
 It was a longer walk home through streets alive with people.
 There are no street lights here, but there is certainly more street life that we see in the suburbs at home.

-One of the great privileges of our stay here has been to visit and share a meal in peoples homes, to meet their families and to learn about their lives.
+One of the great privileges of our stay here has been to visit and share a meal in peoples homes, to meet their families and to

 For them our visit is costly.
 They provide special food, and there have always been at least 4 or 5 dishes provided, together with sodas (soft drink).
 Since they would normally only have two, at most three, dishes (rice or ugali, and a dish with vegetables or fish) we are greatly honoured by their generosity.
 They have graced us with their hospitality, yet express profound appreciation that we would come and visit them.
 It is at once a humbling and gratifying experience.